defencedigital/moduk-service-manual/src/ethics/before-you-meet-with-people.md

 Review what you plan to cover in sessions and assess any risks to triggering past trauma.

-For in-person sessions away from a user's day-to-day environment, choose a venue that is quiet and easy to access.
+For in-person sessions away from a user's day to day environment, choose a venue that is quiet and easy to access.
 If sensitive topics are likely to come up, you will need a private area.

 Keep sessions short.
 If you need a longer session, plan for comfort breaks.